microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

             for count in range(collection.count(), collection.count() + len(documents))
         ]
 ```

 We now have everything in place to embed the extracted paragraphs and write both documents and embeddings to our Chroma collection.
+Chroma's developer-friendly API makes this process quite straight-forward: We just need to connect to our Chroma collection (`client.get_or_create_collection()`, which also creates a collection if it doesn't yet exist), supply it with an embedding function (`AzureOpenAIEmbeddings()`, a class we just wrote ourselves) and then add the documents in question to the collection (`collection.add()`), which are automatically embedded using the embedding function.

 We thus extend our `main()` function in \_\_init\_\_.py with the following code section:

 ```Python
     # Chroma